Orasund/elm-communication-workgroup/README.md

 This is a workgroup for writing a "Contribute to Elm" page

-You can find the current progress here in [contribute-to-elm](https://github.com/Orasund/elm-communication-workgroup/blob/main/contribute-to-elm.md).
+You can find the current progress in [contribute-to-elm.md](https://github.com/Orasund/elm-communication-workgroup/blob/main/contribute-to-elm.md).